Steven Universe: Characters

-During the early stages of production, Sugar worked on character appearance and personality development simultaneously; during this process of conception, she was heavily inspired by fantasy television characters she and her brother used to draw when they were younger.
+During the early stages of production, Rebecca Sugar worked on character appearances and personality development simultaneously; during this process of conception, she was heavily inspired by fantasy television characters she and her brother used to draw when they were younger.
 Lead character designer Danny Hynes, influenced by the design of Mickey Mouse by Disney artists, wanted the characters to be standardized, simple and recognizable.
 He proposed 24 human characters to the crew; Rebecca and Steven Sugar drew 22 designs—13 of which were made official.
 The coloring was done by Jones-Quartey.
-Rebecca Sugar merged several characters during the pilot development; supporting characters Lars and Sadie were originally created when she was in college.
-The Pizza family was based on Jones-Quartey's Ghanaian family, and Ronaldo was created by Ben Levin and Matt Burnett.
+Rebecca Sugar merged several characters during the pilot's development; supporting characters Lars and Sadie were originally created when she was in college.
+The family that runs Beach City's pizza shop was based on Jones-Quartey's Ghanaian family, and the character Ronaldo was created by Ben Levin and Matt Burnett.
 Guy Davis, a childhood friend of the Sugars, designed the early monsters and Gem architecture.

-Making a character "look alive" was always a priority in their design; according to Jones-Quartey, a character's emotions should be clearly delineated.
-The character design team's mission is for the characters to resemble a classic cartoon such as 1940s Disney cartoons, Dragon Ball Z or the works of Osamu Tezuka and Harvey Kurtzman.
-In drawing the characters for each episode, the crew has two weeks to make modifications.
+According to Jones-Quartey, making a character "look alive" was always a priority in their design, and a character's emotions should be clearly delineated.
+The character design team's mission was for the characters to resemble those of older animation, such as 1940s Disney cartoons, Dragon Ball Z or the works of Osamu Tezuka and Harvey Kurtzman.
+In drawing the characters for each episode, the crew had two weeks to make modifications.
 Character names and some designs were inspired by types of food, and some characters were redesigned because the pilot revealed discrepancies between appearances and personalities.
-Sugar planned for the characters' designs to receive visual benchmarks so the show's artists can draw them consistently.
-Sugar aimed to make the designs for her characters simple, flexible and consistent so the production team members would not become bogged down by over-complex details.
-This redesigning meant the appearances of the characters in the pilot episode differs substantially from their depiction in the television series.
+Sugar planned for the characters' designs to receive visual benchmarks so the show's artists could draw them consistently.
+Sugar aimed to make the designs for her characters simple, flexible and consistent so the production team members would not become bogged down by overly complex details.
+This redesigning meant the appearances of the characters in the pilot episode differ substantially from their depiction in the television series.